-- Comprehensive Plan: - The plan does meet the goals of the 2017 Comprehensive Plan. - Land Use Ordinance: - All lots meet lot sizes of 80,000 square feet and 200 feet of frontage-for lots in the F zoning district. - Net residential density calculations are shown on the Plan. - Subdivision Ordinance - Lot and Road monumentation is not shown on the plan. - Standard notes and the standard condition of approval must be shown on the plans. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - Homeowners association documents were provided with Final Plan submission and specify the rights and responsibilities of each owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure.
+- Lot and Road monumentation are shown on the plan. - Standard notes and the standard condition of approval must be shown on the plans. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - Homeowners association documents were provided with Final Plan submission and specify the rights and responsibilities of each owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure.
 The document refers to 4 lots.
 This should be revised to reflect the 3 lot subdivision.
-The subdivision approval could not obligate Lot A to be a member of the road association but if this will be a requirement of the land swap, additional documentation should be provided. - Lot A, a 1.85 acre parcel of land, is shown on the sketch plan and includes land to be transferred to the abutter.
+The subdivision approval could not obligate Lot A to be a member of the road association but if this will be a requirement of the land swap, additional documentation should be provided.
+The revised homeowners association documents should be revised to reference the Town approved road name. - Lot A, a 1.85 acre parcel of land, is shown on the sketch plan and includes land to be transferred to the abutter.
 This conveyance should be completed prior to the final plan submission.
-If this real estate is transferred within 5 years to another person without all of the merged land, then the previously exempt division creates a lot subject to subdivision review. - The final plan submission did not include updated evidence of right, title and interest confirming a land swap with Tax Map 9 Lot 34, labeled as Lot A on the final plan. - Others: - Chapter 221 Street Naming and Addressing: The road name approved by the Assessing Department, Windleigh Ridge Drive, is shown on the Final Plan.
+If this real estate is transferred within 5 years to another person without all of the merged land, then the previously exempt division creates a lot subject to subdivision review.

+- The final plan submission did not include updated evidence of right, title and interest confirming a land swap with Tax Map 9 Lot 34, labeled as Lot A on the final plan. - The applicant responded to peer review comments on February 11, 2018 and provided an updated purchase and sale agreement and draft deeds for the land swap.
+The applicant proposes a condition of approval that the properties be transferred prior to the Planning Board signing the final mylar so that the plan accurately depicts the deed transfers.